 Britomart Temporary Station Entrance, & Lower Queen Street Tunnels

 Construction Contract 1 involves decommissioning and later restoring the former Central Post Office station building, constructing a ‘temporary station facility’ to the rear of the CPO, constructing two rail tunnels under the CPO and through Lower Queen Street to the eastern ‘stub’ of the Commercial Bay site and from the western ‘stub’ of the Commercial Bay site to Customs Street.
-Construction Contract 1 commenced during July 2016 with construction of the temporary station concourse and accommodation facility.
-That programme will be completed around December 2016 with a changeover of operations from the CPO to the new temporary facility over the Xmas closure period.
+Construction Contract 1 commenced during July 2016.

-As part of CRL Construction Contract 1 the Britomart Transport Centre, situated within the former Central Post Office, will be decommissioned to enable CRL tunnel portals to be constructed below.
-The current 'dead end' at Britomart will be superseded by east and west bound tunnels, completing the current rail network.
-The CPO Building was designed by Claude Paton and government architect John Campbell and originally opened in 1912.
+As part of CRL Construction Contract 1 the Britomart Transport Centre, within the former Central Post Office, will be decommissioned to enable CRL tunnels to be constructed below.
 As part of CRL works the CPO will be fully restored and reinstated to its former glory.

-In addition to Construction Contracts 1 and 2, on behalf of Auckland Transport, Fletcher Construction who will construct a portion of CRL tunnels through the Commercial Bay construction site to Auckland Transports design and specification.
-Commercial Bay will be developed by Precinct Properties Limited on the site of the former Downtown Shopping Centre which closed on 29 May 2016 having been a presence in downtown Auckland from 1975, for 41 years.
+In addition to Construction Contracts 1 and 2, on behalf of Auckland Transport, Fletcher Construction will construct a portion of the CRL tunnels through the Commercial Bay construction site to Auckland Transports design and specification.
+Commercial Bay will be developed by Precinct Properties Limited on the site of the former Downtown Shopping Centre which closed on 29 May 2016 after 41 years.

-The main body of work under Construction Contract 2 will be the construction of twin cut and cover tunnels along Albert Street from Customs Street to Wyndham Street.
-The tunnels will be constructed using the bottom-up construction method where a deep trench up to 18 metres deep is excavated and the tunnel constructed through it, then carefully back-filled and the surface reinstated.
+The main body of work Contract 2 works will be the construction of twin cut and cover tunnels along Albert Street between Customs & Wyndham Streets and interfacing with the Fletcher Construction section of tunnels through Commercial Bay.
+The tunnels will be constructed in a deep trench up to 18 metres deep.

 The City Rail Link main works includes construction of a cut and cover Aotea Station along Albert Street between Victoria and Wellesley Streets with entrances at Victoria Street West & Wellesley Streets; the construction of Karangahape Road Station and a significantly redeveloped Mt Eden Station.
 'Main works' includes boring two large rail tunnels from around the Aotea Centre and up to Eden Terrace.
 Construction will also include connecting the CRL with a live operating railway at Mt Eden and works at Britomart East to optimise the network.